No HR professional is exempt from the planning.

 A one-year, all-access pass to the SHRM eLearning library features 500+ courses on a variety of HR topics to support your development.

 Alexandria, Va. - On Wednesday, March 25, 2009, SHRM filed an

-SHRM Files Amicus Brief in U.S. Supreme Court case on Discrimination
+amicus brief in the U.S. Supreme Court case of

 When New Haven decided not to certify the test results, a group of 17 white and one Hispanic firefighter claimed the City’s refusal to certify violated Title VII of the Civil Rights Act of 1964 by focusing on the race of the employees who would be promoted rather than whether the tests were job-related.

 SHRM’s brief argues that an employer should not be held liable for race discrimination under one section of Title VII for trying to fulfill another Title VII obligation to address situations that result in a disproportionate racial impact in the workplace.